riacono91/izicap/README.md

 ## Create New Article
 **create a new article and publish**
-- with Chrome, it is failing the check where I expect to have the article published under 'Your Feed'
+- with Chrome, 100% is passing
 - with Firefox, is failing the check of the successful publication

 **create a new article without body**